 At a time of escalating urban disasters and sharply reduced aid budgets, humanitarian aid, long held in need of reform, has no choice but to reset.

-The book ultimately seeks to reinforce that engaging in processes is vital for effective disaster recovery programmes.
+This book ultimately seeks to reinforce that engaging in processes is vital for effective disaster recovery programmes.
 That means putting first those caught up in disaster and supporting local organisations who are best placed to provide the right support.
-It will be crucial reading to anyone working in humanitarian aid, especially planners, architects, engineers and community development practitioners.
+It will be crucial reading for anyone working in humanitarian aid, especially planners, architects, engineers and community development practitioners.

 Contents